lukaszraczylo/graphql-monitoring-proxy/README.md

 ### Caching

-Cache engine is enabled in background as it does not use any additional resources.
+The cache engine is enabled in the background by default, using no additional resources.
-You can then start using the cache by setting the `ENABLE_GLOBAL_CACHE` environment variable to `true` - which will enable the cache for all queries, without introspection of the query.
+You can then start using the cache by setting the `ENABLE_GLOBAL_CACHE` environment variable to `true` - which will enable the cache for all queries without introspection.
 You can leave the global cache disabled and enable the cache for specific queries by adding the `@cached` directive to the query.

-In case of the `@cached` you can add additional parameters to the directive which will set the cache for specific query to provided time.
+In the case of the `@cached` you can add additional parameters to the directive which will set the cache for specific queries to the provided time.
-For example `query MyCachedQuery @cached(ttl: 90) ....` will set the cache for the query to 90 seconds.
+For example, `query MyCachedQuery @cached(ttl: 90) ....` will set the cache for the query to 90 seconds.

-### Role based rate limiting
+### Role-based rate limiting

-You are able to rate limit requests using the `JWT_ROLE_RATE_LIMITING` environment variable.
+You can rate limit requests using the `ROLE_RATE_LIMIT` environment variable.
 If enabled, the proxy will rate limit the requests based on the role claim in the JWT token.
-You can then provide the json file in following format to specify the limits.
+You can then provide the JSON file in the following format to specify the limits.
-Default interval is `second`, but you can use other values as well.
-If you want to disable the rate limiting for specific role, you can set the `req` to `0`.
+The default interval is `second`, but you can use other values as well.
+If you want to disable the rate limiting for a specific role, you can set the `req` to `0`.

 Available values:
 `nano`, `micro`, `milli`, `second`, `minute`, `hour`, `day`

-To define path in JWT token where current user role is present use the `JWT_ROLE_CLAIM_PATH` environment variable.
+To define path in JWT token where the current user role is present, use the `JWT_ROLE_CLAIM_PATH` environment variable.

+You can also set up the `ROLE_FROM_HEADER` environment variable to extract the role from the header instead of the JWT token.
+This is useful if you want to rate limit the requests for unauthenticated users.
+It's worth mentioning that `ROLE_FROM_HEADER` takes a priority over the `JWT_ROLE_CLAIM_PATH` environment variable and if its set, the proxy will not try to extract the role from the JWT token.

-*Default / sample configuration:*
+*Default/sample configuration:*

 ```json
 {